A Tribute to My Soul Sister Darlene

 She called me to the emergency room over 4 years ago when she was having extreme abdominal pains.
 Because I am a Reiki Master, she asked me to do Reiki on her.
 I did.
 I scanned her body but didn’t tell her until later what I saw: cancer.

-She loved animals, especially dogs.
-Darlene loved Star Wars and named her chickens after characters in the movies.
+Darlene loved animals, especially dogs.
+She loved Star Wars so much that she named her chickens after characters in the movies.
 She often commented that she got along with animals better than people.

 As friends, we talked about important issues.
-She preferred this to mundane conversations.
+We both enjoyed deep conversations.
 Among other spiritual topics, we talked about reincarnation.
 Darlene insisted that this was not her last lifetime on Earth.
 She knew she had at least one more.
 I hope to see her again when she comes back.
 As we are soul sisters connected through spirit, our bond is beyond dimensions, time and space.
 She will always be a part of me.

 One of the last days that I visited her, I cried and cried before I went to her house.
 I had finally realized why she called me Mario and not Luigi.
 I asked her about that once, why couldn’t I be Luigi and she be Mario?
 “Because Mario goes first,” she said.
 Goes first, what does that mean?